TranNhatTan14/Obsidian/Routines.md

 - [[Learning]] [[English]] with [[Obsidian]]
 - Omega 3.6.9 and vitamin
 - Lên kế hoạch
+- Review accomplishments and plan for the next day
 - [[Reading]] and log process with [[Habitify]]
 - Reflect on your days in the evening
 - Optimization